Dual certificates of primal cone membership: Membership certificates from the dual cone

 \section{Membership certificates from the dual cone}

-Throughout this section, we shall use the following assumptions and notational shortcuts: we assume that $\K$ is a proper convex cone whose dual cone $\Ks$ admits a $\nu$-LHSCB $f$, and we denote the gradient and Hessian of $f$ at $y\in\Ksc$ by $g(y)$ and $H(y)$, respectively.
+Throughout this paper, we shall use the following assumptions and notational shortcuts: we assume that $\K$ is a \emph{proper convex cone}, i.e., it is convex, closed, full-dimensional (has a non-empty interior), and pointed; in addition, we assume that the dual cone $\Ks$ admits a $\nu$-LHSCB $f$, and we denote the gradient and Hessian of $f$ at $y\in\Ksc$ by $g(y)$ and $H(y)$, respectively.
 Finally, we define